AmberJolieH/Eyes-On-Mars-Angular-Node.js/README.md

 # EYES ON MARS

 ## Eyes On Mars is a web app that calls on the Mars Rover Photo API using a given date as an input and retrieves that cooresponding photo.
 Users are able to download and store photos locally.
-This project uses Angular 10 in the front end and Node.js in the backend.